christianotieno/christianotieno.github.io/README.md

 ![screenshot](./src/assets/img/main_page/screenshot.png)

-Additional description about the project and its features.
+A summary description of the project and its features illustrated below.

 ## Built With